wenxin-liu/neural_bounding/README.md

    Then it calculates Table 1 of the paper using the above experiment results.
    <BR><BR>
    All results are saved as CSV files in `<project_root>/results`.

+## Data

+### Data Formats

+- **2D Data**: For 2D experiments (2D point, ray, plane, and box queries), we use PNG images of single natural objects in front of a transparent background.
+In these images, the alpha channel serves as a mask, defining the indicator function.
+We use a total of 9 such images.

+- **3D Data**: In 3D experiments (3D point, ray, plane, and box queries), we use 3D voxelizations in binvox format.
+We use 9 such voxelizations.

+- **4D Data**: For 4D experiments (4D point, ray, plane, and box queries), we investigate sets of animated objects.
+In these experiments, we randomly select shapes from our 3D data and create time-varying occupancy data by rotating them around their center.
+This results in a 4D tensor, where each element represents a 3D voxelization of the object at a specific point in time, saved in .npy format.

+### Using Your Own Data

+If you wish to apply this code to your own datasets, you can follow these steps:

+1. Ensure that your data is in a format compatible with the dimension you are working with (2D, 3D, or 4D).

+2. Place your custom data in the appropriate directories:
+   - For 2D data, add your PNG images to the `data/2D` directory.
+   - For 3D data, add your binvox voxelizations to the `data/3D` directory.
+   - For 4D data, prepare your 4D tensor in .npy format and save it in the `data/4D` directory.

+3. Modify the `run.sh` script to include the file names of your custom data.
+   - For example, if you have a 2D image named "bunny.png" and placed in the `data/2D` directory, modify the 2D section of `run.sh` to include `"bunny"` in the list of objects.

+4. Follow the installation instructions in the above section.

 ## Citation